 Uncontested divorces are generally resolved outside of court, which helps keep fees down.
 Plus, staying out of court means you can dissolve the marriage more quickly and privately.
-Another advantage to an uncontested divorce is that you may not need to hire an attorney, which can also keep costs down.

 In an uncontested divorce, will a court have to intervene when children are involved?

 For couples with children going through an uncontested divorce, it is not uncommon for the couple to go to court to settle child custody issues, as well as child support payments.
 One thing to keep in mind is that the court acts in the best interests of the child when deciding these matters.
-Unless a couple is able to solve all issues and come to an agreement, what starts out uncontested divorce often becomes contested because, particularly when children are involved.
-It can become difficult to settle everything fairly out of court.
+Unless a couple is able to solve all issues and come to an agreement, what starts out uncontested divorce often becomes contested because, particularly when children are involved, it can become difficult to settle everything fairly out of court.

 Should you get an attorney when you have an uncontested divorce?

-Maybe.
-There are many reasons to hire an attorney, even in cases of uncontested divorce.
+It’s a good idea to hire an attorney, even in cases of uncontested divorce.
 If your spouse has an attorney, you should hire one to make sure your interests are fairly represented.
 If you have kids, hiring an attorney can help you work out a better child custody agreement.
 Other issues, such as property division and redrafting a will may be at issue, so retaining an attorney can help you make sure your interests are not undermined.
 Keep in mind that the agreement you come to at the end of your divorce regarding property division is final 30 days after the judge presiding over your case signs your divorce decree.
 If you find a mistake in the property division agreement or find another issue, you have to file a motion for a new trial or a modification of the divorce decree.
 However, you have to file this motion within 30 days of judge’s signing of your divorce decree or changes will not be allowed.
 Hiring an attorney can not only streamline the process for you and give you peace of mind but can help you get the agreement that is best for you.